shaunahan/AIC_Art_Collection/README.md

 # aic_art_collection

-This python package retrieves artwork collection from the Art Institute of Chicago API in a user-friendly way.
+This python package retrieves artwork collections from the Art Institute of Chicago API in a user-friendly way.
-It helps users to find information about an artwork or an artist of their interests, and also visualize the queried artworks.
+It helps users to find information about artworks or artists of their interests with artworks visualized.

 ## Installation